Cancer Support Services

 A patient representative or a nurse manager is always available to address specific issues or to assist in problem solving.
 Patient representatives can be reached at 410-328-8777.

-UMGCCC also has a staff psychologist, as well as nurses, social workers and other professionals who understand the special needs of cancer patients and their families.
+UMGCCC also has a staff psychiatrist, as well as nurses, social workers and other professionals who understand the special needs of cancer patients and their families.
 We also assist patients in making plans when it is time to leave the hospital.
-To schedule an appointment with a UMGCCC counselor, please call 410-328-6553.
+To talk with social worker or other staff please ask your nurse coordinator for a referral.

 Technologists and nurses in the Cell Component Therapy Lab provide specialized blood products that patients may need during cancer treatment.
 Because chemotherapy can affect the body's immune system by reducing the number of healthy blood cells, patients may need to receive blood products to continue treatment or prevent infection.